Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe top right card represents the second possible outcome.
-Queen of Wands, when reversed: The dark essence of fire behaving as water, such as steam: The natural embodiment of passion and sensuality, who will do anything to the be the center of attention.
+Click for DetailsThe third card, placed to the right of the significator, represents Fire.
+It describes your motivations, creative energies, and the influence of passion.
+Queen of Tomes (Seven Cruptical Books of Osan), when reversed: The dark essence of fire behaving as water, such as steam: The natural embodiment of passion and sensuality, who will do anything to the be the center of attention.
 A seducer who calculatingly dons the guise of what others desire.
 A cocky and domineering person, who pushes anyone or anything aside to get what she wants.
 One who is vengeful and quick to take offense without good cause.
 May indicate infidelity and contempt for a relationship.